Need assistance in choosing the right insurance plan?

 Which one should you choose?

-Life insurance and term insurance needs to be selected depending upon your life stage, financial objectives, and preferences.
-The following points can help you find out which is better term insurance or life insurance, considering your needs.
+Life insurance and term insurance need to be selected depending upon your life stage, financial objectives, and preferences.
+The following points can help you find out which is better, term insurance or life insurance, considering your needs.

-• If you are a young working professional, then you may choose term insurance, as it provides affordable, high coverage to protect your family in case of unexpected events.
+• If you are a young working professional, then you may choose term insurance since it provides affordable, high coverage for the protection of your family in case of unexpected events.

-• If you are married and have a family, then you may opt for a combination of term insurance and investment-linked life insurance to have protection and savings for your family's future.
+• If you are married and have a family, you may opt for a combination of term insurance and investment-linked life insurance for protection and savings for your family's future.

-• If you need returns, then you can opt for life insurance, e.g., endowment or money-back policies, which provide both financial security and maturity benefits in the long run.
+• If you want returns, then you may seek life insurance, e.g., endowment or money-back policies, which not only provide financial security but also maturity benefits in the long term.

 Tax benefits of term and life insurance plans

-Understanding the tax advantages of term insurance and life insurance is critical to enhancing your savings.
-Here's what you need to know:
+Understanding the tax1 benefits of term insurance and life insurance is key to maximise your savings.
+Here's all you need to know:

-• Section 80C deductions: Insurance premiums paid for term and life plans are deductible up to 1.5 lakh per year.
+• Section 80C deductions: Under Section 80C, the premium paid for term and life insurance plans is deductible up to 1.5 lakh annually.

 • Section 10(10D) benefits: Both plans offer tax-free death benefits, ensuring your family's financial security.

-• Maturity benefits: Only life insurance (like endowment or whole life) can provide tax-free maturity benefits; term insurance does not.
+• Maturity benefits: Only life insurance, such as endowment and whole life insurance, provides tax-free maturity benefits, and term insurance does not.

 • Additional benefits: Depending on the plan’s features and riders#, additional deductions may be available.